 - AwayFind, which is good for urgent emails, particularly last minute messanges from an attendee of a meeting, as it forwards their messages to you via SMS.

 - Time Zone Converter, for working with clients and colleagues around the world.
-I like Time And Date’s World Time Clock, Every Time Zone, and World Time Buddy.
+I like Time And Date’s World Time Clock, Every Time Zone, World Time Buddy, or The Time Now for a more accessible version for the visually impaired.

 - Chat/IRC rooms for everyone on the team.
 This could be formal (e.g., a Campfire room) or just a Skype chat room (in Keep It Simple, Silly) style.